KristianLyng/varnishfoo/chapter-4.rst

 After Varnish looks up the content in cache, one out of three things can
 happen:

-- Varnish finds the content i cache.
+- Varnish finds the content in cache.
 This is a cache hit and `vcl_hit` is run
 - Varnish does not find the content in cache.
 This is a cache miss and `vcl_miss` is run.